-While not as deep as “Mines of Minos“, Room of Doom is a pretty decent one player shooter.
+While not as deep as “Mines of Minos”, Room of Doom is a pretty decent one-player shooter.
 The graphics are in the style of classic games like Berserk.
-The collision and aiming is pretty well programmed.
-In an interesting twist you get more points for shots fired from further away, which is a nice test of skill.
+The collision and aiming are pretty well programmed.
+In an interesting twist, you get more points for shots fired from further away, which is a nice test of skill.
 It is the type of flourish one can expect from CommaVid.
 To add extra cleverness they even have a timer on the monsters that makes them more difficult as you play.
 So try and take out those shooters quick or the find yourself shooting invulnerable monsters and running a lot.

 My only problem with the game is that it’s just not enough sometimes, even with its many variations, it is still the same shooters and monsters and objects (although some pixels change).
 A more interesting variation in the shooters or maybe some cover could have added hours of gameplay to the Room of Doom.
 Perhaps even elevating it to the level of Atari classic.